fortuno-repos/fortuno/README.rst

 |                        | * untested (coarray)                                |
 +------------------------+-----------------------------------------------------+

-If you are aware of any other compilers being able to build Fortuno, please, open a pull request to update the table.
+If you know of other compilers that can successfully build Fortuno, please consider opening a pull request to update this table.

 License